TERREMEMBER/znbase/docs/content/v2.0/benchmark/scalability/scaling-queries-ysql.md

 </ul>

 There are a number of well-known experiments where eventually-consistent NoSQL databases were scaled out to perform millions of inserts and queries.
-Here, we do the same using YSQL, the Yugabyte SQL API that is PostgreSQL-compatible, strongly-consistent, and supports distributed SQL.
-We created a 100-node YugabyteDB cluster, ran single-row INSERT and SELECT workloads with high concurrency – each for an hour and measured the sustained performance (throughput and latency).
-This topic details the results of this experiment as well as highlights the key aspects of the YugabyteDB architecture that makes it fit for such high-volume ingest workloads.
-Although this topic describes the results of benchmark tests performed by Yugabyte, you can follow the steps below to perform your own benchmarks on the scalability of queries in your YugabyteDB clusters.
+Here, we do the same using YSQL, the ZNbase SQL API that is PostgreSQL-compatible, strongly-consistent, and supports distributed SQL.
+We created a 100-node ZNbaseDB cluster, ran single-row INSERT and SELECT workloads with high concurrency – each for an hour and measured the sustained performance (throughput and latency).
+This topic details the results of this experiment as well as highlights the key aspects of the ZNbaseDB architecture that makes it fit for such high-volume ingest workloads.
+Although this topic describes the results of benchmark tests performed by ZNbase, you can follow the steps below to perform your own benchmarks on the scalability of queries in your ZNbaseDB clusters.

 ## Database cluster setup

-While YugabyteDB can be deployed across multiple availability zones or regions, this benchmark focused on the aggregate performance of a 100-node cluster.
+While ZNbaseDB can be deployed across multiple availability zones or regions, this benchmark focused on the aggregate performance of a 100-node cluster.
 Therefore, all 100 nodes were deployed on the Amazon Web Services (AWS) cloud in the US West (Oregon) region (`us-west-2`) and in a single availability zone (`us-west-2a`).
 Each of the instances were of type `c5.4xlarge` (16 vCPUs).
 This information is summarized below.

 - **Cluster name:** MillionOps
 - **Cloud:** Amazon Web Services